-Specifies how to sort the command's output.
+Specifies how to sort the command output.
 See -ns|-nosort for details.

-Used only with the -f|-format option.
-Allows you to specify a different separator character.
-See -sep|-separator for details.
+Used only with the -f | -f option.
+Specifies a different separator character.
+See $\underline{}$ sep|-separator for details.

 Causes all projects in the project hierarchy to be shown along with the specified project.
 The default is to only show the specified project.